-The lock or latch should be CE marked to BS EN 12209 or preferably should be provided with additional product certification by an approved third party certification body.
+The lock or latch should be CE marked to BS EN 12209: 2016 or, preferably, should be provided with additional product certification by an approved third-party certification body.

 Wherever possible the fixing of a letter plate to a fire-resisting door should be avoided.
 Prime consideration should be given to installing the letter plate elsewhere.
 Both free standing and wall mounted postal boxes are available as an alternative.